Kero76/Job-Offer/readme.txt

 * Generate list of all offers present in database and redirect users on offer's information.
 * Use shortcodes for generate one offer information if you like, for customised style for example.
 * See directly and auto select shortcode beside all offers view.
+* Modification of offer thanks to Offer post.
+*   /!\ Not change offer title here, modified it only in Job Offer setting.

 = Usage: =